ImageMagick/Usage-Markdown/canvas/index.md

 ~~~

 [![\[IM Output\]](gradient_colormap.jpg)](gradient_colormap.jpg)

 ### Gradients in other Colorspaces {#gradient_colorspace}

-While "`gradient:`" generator currently cannot generate gradients directly in some another [Color Spaces](../color_basics/#colorspace), (only RGB gradients are created) you can transfer gradients into a different color space to generate interesting effects.
+While the "`gradient:`" generator currently cannot generate gradients directly in some another [Color Spaces](../color_basics/#colorspace), (only RGB gradients are created) you can transfer gradients into a different color space to generate interesting effects.
 For example...

 ~~~